MassiveNoobie/py-SEO/README.md

 I created https://tylergarrett.com as a test example, All (41,339) | Published (41,305) | the traffic swells as you get going on this and if you have a good enough looking website, you often trick people into hanging out a little longer.
 I found mixing news in a system I designed was the best practice.
 Then I sneak in some healthy little blue friends, blacklinks to whatever I need to go up or down.

 #why people seeing your SEO is a big deal
-Yo, people see that C, with websites like moz, ahrefs, etc (companies make money doing the opposite of what google search console does) and they try to down grade you how they know how.
+people see that C, with websites like moz, ahrefs, etc (companies make money doing the opposite of what google search console does) and they try to down grade you how they know how.
 It's easier to make you go down VS up.

 You can see their seo, moz has a free app you can use 3 times per day. just dont go down the rabbit hole, it gets dark down there and pointless.